gitzain/backpack/README.md

 # BackPack
-BackPack backs up your data, using incremental backups to only store what's changed, saving space while ensuring you have a complete history of your files.
+BackPack is a simple script that backs up your data in a space efficent way.
 Secure Your Data, Lighten Your Load.

 ## Table of content